 Anse Grosse Roche

 Anse Banane is a beautiful and tranquil beach, not great for swimming due to strong winds.
-If the waves are too big, just have a drink at the bar behind the beach: Chez Jules.
+If the waves are too big, have a drink at Chez Jules, the bar opposite the beach.

 Anse Fourmis is a quiet secluded beach, not great for swimming but perfect for soaking some sun and enjoying the silence.
 The view over the sister’s islands Felicite and Marianne is impressive.
 Anse Fourmis is the last beach along the way.
 Here, the road ends suddenly.